Is your company missing out on the shift to asynchronous communication?

 Asynchronous communication is how companies can conduct back-and-forth conversations without the need for participants to be present, live, at the same time.

 First, let’s see what asynchronous communication is not:

-A call on Zoom or Google Meet or a live in-person meeting (remember those?!), would be considered a synchronous conversation.
+A call on Zoom or Google Meet or a live in-person meeting (remember those?!) would be considered a synchronous, real-time communication.
 Everyone is present at the same time.
 All participants have made arrangements to their schedule in order to conduct this live, face-to-face meeting.

 Synchronous (live) conversations certainly have their time and place.
 These won’t be going away anytime soon—nor should they!
 Sometimes, the benefits of live interaction outweigh the disruption and hassle of scheduling live meetings.

 Asynchronous communication steps in where live meetings can’t (or shouldn’t).

 You already use common forms of asynchronous communication, and have been for quite some time: Email.
 Text messaging.
 Slack.
 Voicemail.
 These are all forms of asynchronous messages, since you’re sending, receiving, or replying to a message without having to be present with the other person at the same time.

 Asynchronous messages don’t need to focus on written communication.
 These days, async communication can be taken to a whole new level using video, or screen-share recordings, or audio, thanks to tools like ZipMessage.